MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/recommend-apps.md

 * **Recommended Apps** table
 * **Recommend Apps** codeunit

-You can use the pages that are provided, or create your own.
-For more information, see [Pages Overview](../developer/devenv-pages-overview.md).
-However, you must use the **Recommend Apps** codeunit to build collections.
+You must use the **Recommend Apps** codeunit to build collections.
 The following table provides an overview of the methods in the codeunit.
 You can copy the information for the parameters from the listing for the app on AppSource.

 |Method  |Description  |
 |---------|---------|